Linde7777/ReliableUDP/README.md

 # ReliableUDP
+This program imitates some characteristics from TCP:
+2-way handshake
+sliding window
-2-way handshake, sliding window, only set one timer for the oldest unacknowledged packet.
+only set a timer for the oldest unacknowledged packet

-todo: fast-retransmit
+fast retransmit